rogerhyam/wfo-backbone-management/sql/README.md

 - __users__ stores people and agents who make changes to the data.
 In addition most changes are also tracked as a 'source' this is the name of the dataset the change comes from but may not be the user making the change.
 - __\*\_log__ tables shadow the main data tables.
 Rows in the data table are copied to the associated log table before the modifications are set by a BEFORE UPDATE trigger.
 This provided minimal change tracking.
 - __matching_hints__ contains strings that might be used as hints when trying to match strings against the names.
 This is almost always likely to be a family name but could be any string.
+- __wfo_mint__ contains the incrementing numbers for creating new WFO IDs for each rank.